sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 #### Digression: How to download raw sequencing files

-The Sequencing Read Archive (SRA) is commonly-used to store the raw data from sequencing experiements and can be accessed through the NCBI website.
+The Sequencing Read Archive (SRA) is commonly-used to store the raw data from sequencing experiments and can be accessed through the NCBI website.
 However, the interface is not particularly friendly and the links to download data and not easy to obtain.

 An easier alternative exists in the form of SRA Explorer